-Teaching and Assessment: Evaluation is based on a major research paper worth 75% and class participation worth 25%.
-The participation mark comprises several elements including regular contributions to seminar discussions, presenting/leading discussion on a selected topic, and posting points or questions for discussion based on assigned readings.
+Teaching and Assessment: Evaluation is based on a major research paper worth 75% and other components worth 25%.
+The other components comprise several elements including regular contributions to seminar discussions, presenting/leading discussion on a selected topic, and/or submitting analyses of assigned readings for some of the topics.
 The paper completed in this seminar will fulfill the major writing requirement.